 Recommended: Child Development 1.
-Lecture, 3 hours.

 An introduction to the study of exceptional children including classification and special characteristics.
 Includes general program planning as well as relevant program modification.
 Field trips will be arranged to private and public special education programs.

 46 School Age Programs I ‡ (3) CSU